valiooo/assignment-task/README.md

 ### Notes
 - Due to the time limitation, components are not fully covered by unit tests.
+- Added responsive layout for smaller screens (460px or less)
 - Technologies used: TailwindCSS, React Hook Form, Jest